 The news comes five months after the B.C. government placed their original plans on hold.
-As a result of British Columbia's COVID-19 Action Plan, the expansion of tax registration requirements to foreign suppliers of digital services has been postponed.
-The tax changes had been announced in February's B.C.
-Budget.
-The postponement also applies to Canadian sellers of goods.
+As a result of British Columbia's COVID-19 Action Plan, the expansion of tax registration requirements to foreign suppliers of digital services had been postponed.
+The original introduction date was July 1, 2020.
+The postponement also applied to Canadian sellers of goods.

-The move was announced in mid-February during the province’s 2020 Budget.
+The original taxation move was announced in mid-February during the province’s 2020 Budget.
 The detail was included in this section of the B.C. budget (updated on September 2 to apply new date):

 “Effective April 1, 2021, Canadian sellers of goods and Canadian and foreign sellers of software and telecommunication services are required to register to collect PST if specified B.C. revenues exceed $10,000.”

 This information means that BC’s population of over 5 million will be the latest global region to change taxation rules relating to the consumption of digital content from overseas.

 Note the inclusion of a sales threshold of CAD$10,000 in the B.C. budget quote above.
 For context, back in January 2019, Québec included a CAD$30,000 threshold in its Québec Sales Tax reform while there is no sales threshold in Saskatchewan.